Erikas-Ramanauskas/Frogs-of-Fury/README.md

 ### Languages used

-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-GitHub
-VanillaJS
+- VanillaJS

 ### Frameworks, Libaries & Programs used

 1. Generated images for graphics with MS Copilot.
 2. Edited the images to a spritesheet with MS Paint.
 3. Converted and corrected the images to pixel art with [Pixilart.com](https://www.pixilart.com).
-4. Pixelart
-5. ChatGPT
-7. ConvertCloud
+4. Inspiration and help creating readable text with [ChatGPT](https://chatgpt.com/)
+5. Converted images to webp fomrat with [ConvertCloud](https://cloudconvert.com/)
+6. Created a repository and deployed the live project with [GitHub](https://github.com/)

 # Deployment